myatthukyaw/finetune-clip/README.md

 Fine-tune OpenAI's CLIP model for classification tasks on a subset of the ImageNet dataset, ImageNette, and benchmark its performance against state-of-the-art (SOTA) classification models such as ResNets models.

+## Motivation

+CLIP is being used for various tasks ranging from semantic image search to zero-shot image labeling.
+It also plays a crucial role in the architecture of Stable Diffusion and is integral to the recently emerging field of large multimodal models (LMMs).
+This repo will use CLIP for classification tasks and

 ## Installation